WINTER SAVORY Overview Information

 WINTER SAVORY Side Effects & Safety

-Winter savory is safe in the amounts used in foods, but there isn't enough information to know if it is safe for use in the larger amounts typically used as a medicine.
+Winter savory is LIKELY SAFE in the amounts used in foods, but there isn't enough information to know if it is safe for use in the larger amounts typically used as a medicine.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of winter savory during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking winter savory if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Moderate Interaction Be cautious with this combination